-On April 29, 2022, the Company obtained a one-year term facility from Industrial and Commercial Bank of China Nanjing Gaochun branch, with a maximum amount of RMB10 million (approximately \$1.6 million) bearing interest at 3.95% per annum.
-The facility was guaranteed by the Company's CEO, Mr. Yunfei Li and Mr. Yunfei Li's wife Ms. Qinghui Yuan.
-The Company borrowed RMB10 million (approximately \$1.6 million) up to the date of this report.
+On September 25, 2022, the Company entered into another one-year term facility with Jiangsu Gaochun Rural Commercial Bank with a maximum amount of RMB9 million (approximately \$1.3 million) bearing interest rate at 4.81% per annum.
+The facility was guaranteed by 100% equity in CBAK Nanjing held by BAK Investment and the Company's CEO, Mr. Yunfei Li and Mr. Yunfei Li's wife Ms. Qinghui Yuan.
+The Company borrowed RMB9 million (approximately \$1.3 million) on September 27, 2022 for a term until September 24, 2023.